r-dug/Mushroom_Classifier/README.md

 ### Settings / Config

-I used a simple python file to store the config vars and import all from it in subsequent python files.
+I used a simple python file to store the config vars and import that in subsequent python files.

 ### CUDA / CUDNN